Ostrołęka: The 17th and 18th centuries

 Despite quickly recuperating in the early 17th century, the city passed through a period of impoverishment and stagnation in the middle and late 17th century.
-On 25 July 1656, in the midsts of the Deluge, the town was laid waste by Swedish forces after having resisted them.
+On 25 July 1656, in the midst of the Deluge, the town was laid waste by Swedish forces after having resisted them.
 In 1665, Bernardine monks settled in the town after a monastery was founded by Tomasz Gocłowski.
 The Bernardine monastery of St. Anthony of Padua was built in a late-Baroque style.

 Despite being inhabited by only 400 people in 1676, the town was still considered to be the most populous of towns in the Łomża region.
 In the following century, the town was destroyed numerous times by Swedish, Russian, and Saxon armies.
 As a result, further economic development was hindered and the town remained in a state of stagnation for several decades.
 In the second half of the 18th century the city's economy revived and local merchants renewed trade with the major cities of Gdańsk, Warsaw and Königsberg.

 During the Kościuszko Uprising, the First Wielkopolska National Cavalry Brigade was stationed in Ostrołęka.
 With the aim of aiding the Kościuszko Uprising, the First Brigade, led by Antoni Madaliński, started to march towards Kraków on 12 March 1794.
 Prussian troops reacted quickly by heading as far south as the Narew River, and reached the town's northern outskirts on the right bank of the Narew River, yet had never marched directly into, nor fully occupied, the town.
 The Uprising had failed and as a consequence of the Third Partition of Poland two years later, Ostrołęka found itself within Prussia's borders for ten years.
 At the turn of the century, the first German and Jewish families began to settle in the town and surrounding areas.

 The Warsaw Duchy

 From the end of 1806 through June 1807, Ostrołęka was occupied by French troops.
 On 16 February 1807 occurred the Battle of Ostrołęka (1807).
-Taking place on the banks of the Narew outside of Ostrołęka where the French, under the General Nicolas Charles Oudinot, prevailed.
+Taking place on the banks of the Narew outside of Ostrołęka where the French, under the General Anne Jean Marie René Savary, prevailed.
 Due to this success of the French Army, Ostrołęka appears on the Arc de Triomphe in Paris.
 In May 1807 the first map of Ostrołęka was made (now located in Bibliothéque du Génie in Paris).
 From 1807 to 1815 the city was part of the short-lived Polish Duchy of Warsaw.